awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/architecture.md

 **Notebook Experiment**

-1. The solution deploys an instance for [AWS SageMaker Notebook](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html), which allows **Notebook Experiment** for drug discovery(1).
+1. The solution deploys an instance for [Amazon SageMaker Notebook](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html), which allows **Notebook Experiment** for drug discovery(1).

-2. The notebook comes with prepared sample code for different problems in drug discovery, such as molecular unfolding, molecule simulation and so on.
+2. The notebook comes with prepared sample code for different problems in drug discovery, such as molecular unfolding.
 You can learn how to study these problems based on classical computing or quantum computing through [Amazon Braket][braket].
 For details, refer to [Workshop](workshop/background.md)(2).

 3. The solution creates [NAT gateways][nat] in public [subnets][subnet], which connects to internet using an [internet gateway][internet-gateway].
 The notebook instance is deployed in private subnets, which can access internet using NAT gateways(3).